 - ensuring your child safeguarding measures are compliant with current legislation and statutory guidance in relation to volunteering opportunities involving children and young people.
 If you do not have a child policy and protection procedures in place you may develop these using resources from the following online resources;

-- maintaining appropriate safeguarding policies if working with vulnerable persons; and
+- maintaining appropriate safeguarding policies if working with vulnerable persons (click here to read guidance on safeguarding vulnerable people; and

 - the welfare and safe working practices of the volunteer whilst the volunteer is undertaking the published opportunity.